FPGA Architecture: Principles and Progression

 Abstract.
 FPGAs are currently the most suitable hardware accelerators to implement and accommodate the non-stop growth of machine learning applications.
 This paper presents an FPGA architecture with added posit multipliers that outweigh the current IEEE-754 multipliers in terms of delay and area.
 Since machine learning algorithms involve a lot ...

-Area Efficient.
 Field Programmable Gate Arrays (FPGAs) are increasingly being used to implement large datapath-oriented application that are designed to process multiple-bit wide data.
-Studies have shown that the regularity of these multi-bit signals can be effectively exploited to reduce the implementation area of datapath circuits on FPGAs ...
+Studies have shown that the regularity of these multi-bit signals can be effectively exploited to reduce the implementation area of datapath circuits on FPGAs that employ the ...

 3 The Current Status of Deep Learning Acceleration.
 In this section, the latest technologies of FPGA for accelerating and optimizing network algorithms in deep learning research, such as emotion detection and target detection, are reviewed.
 In the field of emotion detection, Hector et al. [ 11] proposed BioCNN, an EEG-based biological neural ...